osboot/make-initrd/features/pipeline/README.md

 - `getimage` receives and mounts the remote image.
 - `mountfs` mounts file from the previous pipe element.
 - `overlayfs` combines one or more pipe elements using overlayfs.
+- `waitdev` waits for the local device to appear.
 - `rootfs` uses the result of the previous element as a root.

 ## Boot parameters